About Me

 People-pleasing & perfectionism

-Life transitions
+Life transitions or big decisions

 Boundary setting